lheyberger/mtg-mana-rocks/posts/edhrank_cedh_sept2022.md

 ---
 title: cEDH decks (Sept.
 2022)
-subtitle: All Competitive EDH Decklist Database decks ranked (Sept 2022)
+subtitle: All Competitive EDH Decklist Database decks evaluated (Sept 2022)
 date: 08/01/2023
 author: Ludovic Heyberger
 tags: [ edhrank, campaign, cedh ]
 ---

-I used my [@edhrank](https://twitter.com/edhrank) Twitter bot to rank all [Competitive EDH Decklist Database](https://cedh-decklist-database.com/) decks as of [September 2022](https://twitter.com/edhrank/status/1571039303349714946).
+I used my [@edhrank](https://twitter.com/edhrank) Twitter bot to evaluate all [Competitive EDH Decklist Database](https://cedh-decklist-database.com/) decks as of [September 2022](https://twitter.com/edhrank/status/1571039303349714946).

-⚠️ The ranking was done with the version `edhrank_0.0.1-alpha.6`.
+⚠️ This campaign was done with the version `edhrank_0.0.1-alpha.6`.

 Following Twitter threads can get messy when there are a lot of tweets, so here are the results sorted by color for easier reading.